xbjpku/Polytopia/README.md

 # Polytopia
 Java Term Project

+> See the attached video for a demo, and the slides for some in-depth explanation of our development highlights.
+> Also, refer to the end of the slides for our **individual contributions**.

 ### /resources
 Currently contains textures for the game.
 The /resources/textures.XML can be modified to include new textures.
 Refer to `Texture.java` for how the key-value pair should be formatted.